aclark4life/python-packages-doc/features.rst

     :width: 508.5px

-As you can see, if you enter your favorite package and its metadata indicates it supports Python 3, then the entry will be highlighted.
+As you can see, if you enter your favorite package and its metadata indicates Python 3 support, then the entry will be highlighted.